bahrus/p-et-alia/README.md

 </details>
 ```

+care-of only finds the first match (using querySelector)

 ## Recursive sibling drilldown with p-d-r -- Invitation Only

 Unlike Polymer, permission to do this must be granted explicitly, using the p-d-if attribute on elements where drilldown is needed.
 The value of the attribute is used to test against the p-d element (hence you will want to specify some marker, like an ID, on the p-d element, which can be used to validate the invitation.)